John’s Work Gets Featured in Documentary Film

-In their 2019 documentary I’m Going to Break Your Heart, Canadian rock star couple Chantal Kreviazuk and Raine Maida feature some of the coaching sessions they received from John.
+In their documentary film I’m Going to Break Your Heart, Canadian rock star couple Chantal Kreviazuk and Raine Maida feature some of the coaching sessions they received from John.
 Reviewing the movie, Billboard Magazine said “the film captures their creative process while following the pair into sessions with couples coach Dr. John Grey.”

 Widely known throughout Canada, as individual singer/songwriters Raine and Chantal have earned nearly every accolade their country can bestow, including a joint appointment to the Order of Canada.
 But ask them what their greatest success has been and they’ll tell you it’s their 20-year marriage and three sons.